The Big Eight

 replace.
 Somehow, Brendan and the band

 picked themselves up and carried on.
-Frankie Carroll, a country bass
+They hired Frankie Carroll, the country bass

 player who had previously fronted The Ranchers and spent time

-with the Brendan Shine Band had joined The Country Folk
+with the Brendan Shine Band and joined The Country Folk

 after the departure of Margo just a year earlier in 1974.
 Joining